BurnP3/BurnP3Plus/getting_started.md

 <p id="step5"> <h2> <b>Step 5: Analyzing the Model Results</b> </h2> </p>

-To view the tabular results from each of your runs, double-click on one of your *scenario results* and navigate to the last tab, **Output Fire Statistics**.
+To view the tabular results from each of your runs, double-click on one of your *results scenarios* and navigate to the last tab, **Output Fire Statistics**.
 Here, you can view the results and have the option to export the data by right-clicking anywhere on the spreadsheet, and selecting **Export All** from the context menu.

 <img align="middle" style="padding: 3px" width="600" src="assets/images/BurnP3Plus-screenshot-19.png">